josh-mchugh/rediscovering-javascript/chapter-12/README.md

 ## get-set-prototype.js
 Reflect provides new and elegant ways to get and change the prototype of an object.
 Moding the prototype of an object is a risky buisness and should be sed judiciously and sparingly.

+## reflect-get-set.js
+With the new Reflect we can access the 'property' of a class dynamically instead of using the '[]' operator.
+Reflect works well with Proxy.